 This technique of overlapping your primary and secondary words can act as a single stone that can kill two birds and guarantee you include both keywords into one phrase.

 So, if I assume your primary keyword is “Dubai restaurant”, and your secondary keyword is “Barbecue”, you could include both of them to create “Barbecue Dubai Restaurant”.
-In this manner, you have used both the kind of keywords.
+In this manner, you have used both kinds of keywords.

 Now when you have finished the content while including both your primary and secondary keywords, then it’s time to go live.
 Prior to that, take embodying some internal links into consideration to enhance those primary and secondary keyword signals.